namorDev/QtAndroidIntentExample/README.md

 Writing Android Apps with Qt

-For more inforamtions visit the Blog on: www.blog.noser.com
+For more informations visit the Blog post on: www.blog.noser.com

+Go to the release tab to download the apk's.

-# Build Settings
+## Build Settings
 Kit: Android for armeabi v7a Clang Qt 5.12.0 for Android ARMv7